-Testimony was provided last week at a Congressional hearing regarding “cybersecurity for power systems.”
-I plan to address some aspects of this hearing in a separate article, but a surprising admission was given by one of the expert witnesses that I will discuss here.
+Testimony was provided last week (October 21, 2015) at a Congressional hearing regarding “cybersecurity for power systems.”
+A surprising admission was provided by one of the expert witnesses that I will discuss here in this article.

 Mr. Bennett Gaines testified on behalf of FirstEnergy Service Company.
 He is a Senior Vice President and the Corporate Services and Chief Information Officer.

 Although acknowledging some increased cybersecurity risks due to ‘smart’ meters, Mr. Gaines stated, “But I don’t see it as a huge threat.”

 Then, however, Mr. Gaines made a surprising statement regarding the life expectancy of ‘smart’ meters as compared to existing traditional meters:

 “These devices are now computers, and so they have to be maintained.
 They don’t have the life of an existing meter which is 20 to 30 years.
 These devices have a life of between 5 to 7 years.
 And so the challenge that the industry has is making sure they maintain their smart grid environment, not neglect it.”

 Before proceeding, please watch the video testimony (less than 2 minute clip) for you to gain proper context of the statements:

 Although Mr. Gaines doesn’t provide an explanation for the short lifetime of the ‘smart meter’ as compared to a traditional meter, the discussion as it pertains to cybersecurity probably means that the computer-like nature of the ‘smart’ meter device causes a technological obsolescence which is independent of whether or not the ‘smart’ meter will actually function for longer periods of time without significant operational failures; thus there is the need to “maintain” a secure “smart grid environment” by upgrading the devices and not neglecting them.